Suggested Models

 There are no summarization-specific parameters for these models.

-Mistral 7B Instruct Llamafile
+Mistral 7B Instruct Llamafile

 The mistralai/Mistral-7B-Instruct-v0.2 model is a causal language model developed by Mistral AI, packaged as a llamafile.
 A llamafile is an executable LLM that you can run on your own computer.
 It contains the weights for a given open LLM, as well as everything needed to actually run that model on your computer.
 There’s nothing to install or configure.

-Reference models
+Reference Models

 Before you jump into evaluating datasets, you should consider the following importance of quality ground-truth and annotations.